chilicoder/study-wpm-workbook/README.md

 Managing Team Communications.
 Technical people often simply aren't good communicators.
 However, for team members to be truly effective, they have to openly communicate with one another
+> Cockburn names ["Personal Safety "](http://alistair.cockburn.us/Personal+safety) as one of the properties of successful teams.
+If people feel safe they provide better critique during retrospective sessions, point out to the conflict on the early stages and report delays in delivery early.

 Effectively managing communications is a critical factor for successful project management.

 About long documents.
 You would get more meaningful feedback by parceling out the document based on level of interest and involvement in the process, rather than asking everyone to read and comment on all 50 pages.